contentful/contentful-cli/CONTRIBUTING.md

 # Setup

-This project is written in ES2015 and transpiled to ES5 using Babel, to the `dist` directory.
-This should generally only happen at publishing time, or for testing purposes only.

 Run `npm install` or `yarn` to install all necessary dependencies.
 When running `npm install` or `yarn` locally, `dist` is not compiled.

 All necessary dependencies are installed under `node_modules` and any necessary tools can be accessed via npm scripts.
 There is no need to install anything globally.

-If you have a `dist` directory, run `npm run clean`.

 # Code style